allegroai/clearml-docs/docs/guides/ide/google_colab.md

 [Google Colab](https://colab.research.google.com) is a common development environment for data scientists.
 It offers a convenient IDE as well as compute provided by google.

-Users can transform a Google Colab instance into an available resource in ClearML using [Clearml Agent](../../clearml_agent.md).
+Users can transform a Google Colab instance into an available resource in ClearML using [ClearML Agent](../../clearml_agent.md).

 In this tutorial, we will go over how to create a ClearML worker node in a Google Colab notebook.
 Once the worker is up and running, users can send Tasks to be executed on the Google Colab's HW.